warrant-dev/awesome-authorization/README.md

   - [What is IDOR?](https://portswigger.net/web-security/access-control/idor)

 ## Best Practices
-- [OWASP Authorization Cheat Sheet & Recommendations](https://cheatsheetseries.owasp.org/cheatsheets/Authorization_Cheat_Sheet.html) - Authz overview and recommendations for best practices:
+- [OWASP Authorization Cheat Sheet & Recommendations](https://cheatsheetseries.owasp.org/cheatsheets/Authorization_Cheat_Sheet.html) - Authz overview and recommendations for best practices.
   - Enforce least privileges and deny by default - Ensure that users and systems only have access to what they need and nothing else.
   - As fine-grained as possible - Authorization checks should be as specific as possible.
 Ideally, this means the system has the ability to check access based on specific records and resources.
   - Implement once and reuse - Keep authz logic in one place to ensure consistent checks and to prevent missed cases and potential security holes.